LiskArchive/lisk-sdk/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Lisk-JS, e.g. which command exactly you used in the terminal, or how you started Lisk-JS otherwise.
+For example, start by explaining how you started Lisk-JS, e.g. with NodeJS or in the Browser, or how you started Lisk-JS otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Lisk-JS command, and if so which one?
+For example, if you have used an API model provide the configuration you have chosen and the functions you have executed. **Make sure to erase sensitive information from the configuration or details you are passing - NEVER SHARE YOUR SECRET PASSPHRASES OR PRIVATE KEYS**
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**